blaine-t/codenames/README.md

 - Supabase - We ended up going with Supabase for our database as it has great integration with Next.js and allows us to have an easy auth flow

-## Demo Video - WIP

 ## Account / Lobby

 For R1 we wanted to have a working account and lobby.

 ## Game

-For R2 we finished up implementing the game and now (hopefully) have a fully featured game available at https://codenames.traudt.dev
+For R2 we finished up implementing the game and now have a fully featured game available at https://codenames.traudt.dev

+## Deployment

+We deployed on Vercel and it was easy as importing it into Vercel.
+You can follow [the docs Vercel provides](https://vercel.com/docs/deployments)

 ## Our Team